 Several U.S. agencies have been actively engaged on both the law enforcement and preventive side of dealing with Central American gangs.
-The National Security Council created an inter-agency task force to develop a comprehensive strategy to deal with international gang activity.
+The National Security Council created an interagency task force to develop a comprehensive strategy to deal with international gang activity.
 The strategy, which is now being implemented, states that the U.S. government will pursue coordinated anti-gang activities through five broad areas: diplomacy, repatriation, law enforcement, capacity enhancement, and prevention.

-During its second session, the 110th Congress has discussed how to address the gang problem in Central America during its consideration of authorization and appropriations legislation related to the Mérida Initiative, a \$1.4 billion multi-year aid package for Mexico and Central America proposed by the Bush Administration in October 2007.
-On June 11, 2008, the House approved H.R.
-6028 (Berman), the Merida Initiative to Combat Illicit Narcotics and Reduce Organized Crime Authorization Act of 2008, which would authorize \$405 million for the Central American countries over the next three fiscal years.
+During its second session, the 110th Congress addressed the gang problem in Central America during its consideration of legislation funding the Mérida Initiative, a \$1.4 billion multi-year aid package for Mexico and Central America proposed by the Bush Administration in October 2007.
 In late June 2008, Congress appropriated \$465 million in FY2008 and FY2009 supplemental assistance for Mexico and Central America in H.R.
 2642 (P.L.
 110-252), the FY2008 Supplemental Appropriations Act.
-The measure provides increased funds for the Central America portion of the Mérida Initiative above the Administration's request, including support for anti-gang programs.
-Congress will continue its consideration of the Initiative and its gang-related components during the FY2009 appropriations process.
+The measure provided increased funds for the Central America portion of the Mérida Initiative above the Administration's request, including support for antigang programs.

-During the first session of the 110th Congress, immigration legislation was introduced - H.R.
-1645 (Gutierrez), S. 330 (Isakson), and S. 1348 (Reid) - that included provisions to increase regional cooperation in the tracking of gang activity and in the handling of deported gang members.
+During the first session of the 110th Congress, immigration legislation was introduced-H.R.
+1645 (Gutierrez), S. 330 (Isakson), and S. 1348 (Reid)-that included provisions to increase regional cooperation in the tracking of gang activity and in the handling of deported gang members, but ultimately legislative action was not completed on these measures.
 The joint explanatory statement to the Consolidation Appropriations Act, FY2008 (H.R.
 2764/P.L.
 110-161) recommended providing \$8 million to the State Department to combat criminal youth gangs, \$3 million more than the Administration's request.
 On October 2, 2007, the House passed H.Res.
 564 (Engel) supporting expanded cooperation between the United States and Central America to combat crime and violence.

-CRS Report RS22141, Gangs in Central America, by Clare Ribando Seelke.
+CRS Report RL34112, Gangs in Central America, by (name redacted).